hallamlab/metapathways2/README.md

 ## Installation

-MetaPathways v2.0 requires Python 2.6 or greater and [Pathway Tools](http://bioinformatics.ai.sri.com/ptools/) developed by SRI International for full functionality.
+MetaPathways v2.5 requires Python 2.7 or greater and [Pathway Tools](http://bioinformatics.ai.sri.com/ptools/) developed by SRI International for full functionality.

-The MetaPathways Python codebase as well as the GUI code is self-contained in this GitHub distro.
+The MetaPathways Python codebase as well as the compiled GUI binaries for Mac OSX and Ubuntu are self-contained in this GitHub distro.
+GUI source code can be [obtained here](https://github.com/hallamlab/MetaPathwaysGUI).

-Please see the [MetaPathways v2.0 wiki](https://github.com/hallamlab/metapathways2/wiki) for more installation and usage information.
+Please see the [MetaPathways v2.5 wiki](https://github.com/hallamlab/metapathways2/wiki) for more installation details.

 A template [MetaPathways_DBs.zip (**Updated: October 2014**)](https://www.dropbox.com/s/ye3kpve041e0r39/MetaPathways_DBs.zip?dl=0) contains starter protein and taxonomic databases